 A second approach it to migrate the application, but to make certain modifications and enhancements that take advantage of certain cloud capabilities, such as cost reduction and load-balancing.
 However, the fundamental architecture remains the same.
 They may still run portions of the application locally, or even store data in a traditional enterprise database.
 If they do run some components locally and some in the cloud, they might more properly be known as “cloud-based,” or cloud hybrid.

-The third approach, cloud native, is often the most time-consuming, but represents the best strategic alternative for an enterprise SIEM.
+The third approach, cloud native, is often the most time-consuming, but represents the best strategic alternative for an enterprise SIEM monitoring tool.
 With a cloud native approach, you start from scratch, keeping the original functionality but completely rethinking the design of the application to take full advantage of the cloud.

 A Cloud Native SIEM

 If you apply this approach to an enterprise SIEM platform, it means that you have to entirely rethink what data you’re collecting, where you are storing it, how your application works to analyze that data, and how you present results.
 It’s not as easy as it might sound, but the end result is often worth the effort.
 You can end up with a faster and more flexible platform.

 Most enterprises use multiple data collection tools for their measurement of security risks.
 These may include performance data, records of individual logins and what is being accessed, accesses by location, and other types of behavioral data.
 Some of these collection tools can be scattered across different systems and physical locations, both for performance reasons and for redundancy.

 Under these circumstances, a flexible and scalable SIEM solution located in the cloud is a natural way of aggregating and analyzing data.
 While a fully cloud native SIEM can take multiple forms, in general it means that it collects, analyzes, and stores data entirely in the cloud.
 There is no business logic, user interface components, or data services running locally.
 It’s not a hybrid application in any way.